kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

     - **Input Voltage**  DC **9V-20V**

   __Uses in Competition:__
-    - Responsible for receiving image data from the camera module, performing image recognition via OpenCV, and sending the recognition results to the Raspberry Pi Pico for further processing.
+    - Responsible for receiving image data from the camera module, performing image recognition via OpenCV, and sending the recognition results to the Raspberry Pi Pico W for further processing.
     <br></br>

    __產品規格：__